LSaldyt/glossa/README.md

 ### Documentation

-To generate documentation, run `doxygen Doxyfile` in the home directory of Progtran
+To generate documentation, run `doxygen Doxyfile` in the home directory of glossa

 Then, navigate to `docs/doxygen`: